The surprising secrets to fixing sore hips

-So why do women in their 40s and 50s commonly have this problem?
+So why do women in their 30s, 40s and 50s commonly have this problem?
 There's usually many causal factors, with hormonal changes likely to play a prominent role.
 Outer hip pain sometimes linked to going through menopause, weight gain and a sudden increase in activity levels.
 This pain arises when the tendons, which attach the muscles to the bone, are under more pressure than they can cope with.
 These types of pressure increases happen when we take up new exercises, rapidly increase exercise length or intensity, come back to exercise after a break or walk up steep inclines.
-In younger women, it can come on at the time of pregnancy or soon after, again associated with the increased demands on the body of pregnancy, childbirth and caring for and carrying young children.
+It can come on at the time of pregnancy or soon after, again associated with the increased demands on the body of pregnancy, childbirth and caring for and carrying young children.
 Slips, falls, gaining weight, sitting more and back pain and problems can also trigger or perpetuate the problem.
 Women may be anatomically predisposed to this issue too.
-We know women’s femoral head – the ball which fits into the hip socket – is smaller in women, and the female pelvis is wider than men's.
+Women’s femoral head – the ball which fits into the hip socket – is smaller in women, and the female pelvis is wider than men's.
 This may increase forces on the tendons at the outer hip.

 The most common causes of this pain are gluteal tendinopathy and trochanteric bursitis.